ColorCoded Labs

 The Challenge

-ColorCoded Labs had launched with a bold visual identity — vibrant colors, a distinctive mark, a name that promised diversity and energy.
-But the brand had been built for print and standalone identity work, not for digital.
-There were no application rules for how the colors, typography, or layout should behave on a growing website — so on screen, every element ended up competing for attention.
-The brand that was meant to signal energy was reading as noise.
+The brand had launched bold: vibrant colors, a distinctive mark, a name promising energy.
+But it was built for print and standalone identity work, with no rules for how color, type, or layout should behave on a growing website.
+On screen, everything competed.
+The brand meant to signal energy was reading as noise.

-Brand Designed for Impact, Not Scale
+Designed for Impact, Not Scale

 Site Built for a Pilot